Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 You can use any of these methods of defining a variable's type, they all act the same.

+### Require explicit definitions

-The advantage of defining variables using the DIM command is that they are clearly defined (preferably at the start of the program) and their type (float, integer or string) is not subject to misinterpretation.
+The advantage of defining variables using the `DIM` command is that they are clearly defined (preferably at the start of the program) and their type (float, integer or string) is not subject to misinterpretation.